Marginal Gains In Business: 1% Improvements that boost profit, cash and headspace

 "We just need more leads.
 We just need more sales."

+Here's the truth you don't want to hear: You usually don't need more sales.
 You need to fix the holes in delivery, cash flow, and pricing.

 Because if you won't send an invoice until the end of the month… and you're undercharging by 10%… and you're re-doing jobs for free… more sales won't save you.
 They'll break you faster.